anurpa/vcf_tools/README.md

 This repository contains tools for annotating a VCF file.
 Given a VCF file as input to  vcf_process.py, output of annotated VCF file is generated.

-More information a VCF file format can be found [here](https://samtools.github.io/hts-specs/VCFv4.2.pdf).
+More information on a VCF file format can be found [here](https://samtools.github.io/hts-specs/VCFv4.2.pdf).

 ## Table of Contents
 * [Build](#build)